Dr Krystyna Oracz –

 Leader of the SeedExplorerGroup

-Agata Kućko – Research assistant (Post-doc) in the SeedExplorerGroup, WULS-SGGW
+Agata Kućko – PhD, researcher, WULS-SGGW

 My name is Agata Kućko.
 I graduated in 2011’ as MSc in general and molecular biology under supervision of Prof Jan Kopcewicz in the Faculty of Plant Physiology and Biotechnology at the Nicolaus Copernicus University (Poland).
 During MSc studies I developed an interest in plant biology and I have been studying flowering and senescence of Ipomoea nil.
 Having successfully completed MSc studies, I have become a PhD student at the same university.
 The aim of my PhD project was to gain the knowledge about physiological, molecular and biochemical aspects underlying excessive flower abscission in crop species such as yellow lupine.
 The main area of my research were phytohormones, particularly ethylene and abscisic acid.
 During that time I had a great opportunity to carry out some of my biochemical and cytological analyses in Estacion Experimental del Zaidin (Granada, Spain).
 After PhD studies I was employed as a research assistant in the Chair of Plant Physiology and Biochemistry at the University of Gdansk and over this time I evaluated the toxicity of different herbicides to floating plant - Lemna minor - including their impact on lipid composition.
-Actually, I have joined SeedExplorerGroup headed by Dr Krystyna Oracz at the Department of Plant Physiology WULS-SGGW.
-My current work as a Postdoctoral Researcher is related to investigation of molecular mechanisms controlling seed dormancy and germination, with the focus on the role of reactive oxygen species (ROS) and plant hormones in these processes.
+Then, I have joined SeedExplorerGroup headed by Dr Krystyna Oracz at the Department of Plant Physiology WULS-SGGW for a Postdoc which is related to investigation of molecular mechanisms controlling seed dormancy and germination, with the focus on the role of reactive oxygen species (ROS) and plant hormones in these processes.

 Marlena Stawska – PhD, researcher, WULS-SGGW